MIRU-Committee/miru2024/content/registration.en.md

 # Accompanying persons
-- Family of a registered participant who is middle school age or younger can accompany the registrant for free.
+- Family of a registered participant who is junior high school age or younger can accompany the registrant for free.
 Note, that we also provide a nursery service for younger participants.
 Please check the information on the nursery service [here]({{< ref "/attend/nursery" >}}).
 - For participants with disabilities, diseases, pregnancy, or similar reasons needing an accompanying person, or if there are other reasons which might make you eligible for an accompanying person, please discuss your circumstances with the organizing team through this [contact form](https://forms.gle/NdqSrYM1DtYa15C66).
 - Accompanying persons discussed above do not need to register.
+Accompanying persons are allowed to join the venue.

 # Contact